veden/Rampant/README.md

 There will be a slight pause the first time this is started up due to indexing all the chunks that have been generated.

 MP should be working
+If experiencing desyncs, after an update, please due the following:
+	1) let me know
+	2) Load save with Rampant enabled
+	3) Save the map after Rampant has been updated
+	4) Load save in step 3

 Configure Options not in game menu:
 - Ramp up to max biter wave size